-Speak with the manager at your favorite restaurant to see if they would be willing to donate 20% or more of their sales for a few hours one evening and invite your network for a night on the town.
+- Dine to donate.
+Speak with the manager at your favorite restaurant to see if they would be willing to donate 20% or more of their sales for a few hours one evening and invite your business and social network for a night on the town.
 Many chains and local restaurants are willing to donate a portion of their proceeds for certain hours on one day.
 It is a win for the restaurant, as your event may bring new customers to their establishment.

 - Online fundraiser.
 You can use social media to donate your birthday to Standing Up to POTS, create an event for an auction or dine-to-donate event, or link directly to our Donate Today page.

 - Silent auction.
 Organize a silent auction in which you ask local businesses to donate items and then auction them.
 You can do this as a single event or add it to an existing one.